 I don’t typically travel with an umbrella, but I was so glad to have one when I was in Dublin in the winter.
 It’s nice not to be dripping wet when stepping into a pub after an afternoon of exploring!

 To combat this, invest in a good umbrella that can withstand the weather and won’t break the first second you step out to admire the view on the Wild Atlantic Way.
 They come in a variety of different colors if you want your umbrella to stand out from the others.
 It’s one of the must haves for Ireland travel so you don’t get soaked.

 Similarly, you’re more than likely going to need a solid raincoat while traveling in Ireland.
-A good rain shell not only keeps out rain, but it also dries quickly and packs up small… because we don’t check luggage around these parts!
+A good rain shell keeps out rain, dries quickly, and packs up small… because we don’t check luggage around these parts!
 The key is to get one that’s waterproof so you don’t end up getting your clothes underneath soaked.

 This one also comes in a delightful Irish green if you want to be totally on-brand with the Emerald Isle when considering what to take to Ireland.

 4. Green Blanket Scarf

 You already know I love scarves while traveling, and a scarf is essential for what to bring on a trip to Ireland.
 This Irish scarf is perfect for travel in Ireland for several reasons:

 - It’s a blanket scarf you can wrap up to stay warm.